TassoInMusicProject/tasso-website/analysis/homophony/index.md

 this analysis was set to 4 (at least three successive attack sonorities with up to one low-attack sonority between them).
-In the music notation display of the sonorities on the work pages, the homphonic regions are color with red and green: the red notes indicate an attack sonority, and the green notes indicate a low-attack region between two attack-sonorities.
+In the music notation display of the sonorities on the work pages, the homophonic regions are color with red and green: the red notes indicate an attack sonority, and the green notes indicate a low-attack region between two attack-sonorities.